Big news, folks. FastPass+ is out and Disney Genie is in.

 Can I make FastPass+ reservations for my whole trip?

-If you're staying onsite, you can book FastPass+ for as many days as you have tickets, beginning 60 days before your check-in date.
+If you’re staying onsite, you can book FP+ for as many days as you have tickets, beginning 60 days before your check-in date.

 How to use FastPass at Disney World

-When you have a FastPass+ reservation, it allows you to show up during the FastPass+ time and board an attraction in a separate FastPass+ line.
+When you have a FP+ reservation, it allows you to show up during the FastPass+ reservation time and board an attraction in a separate FastPass+ line.

-For rides, this is a 1 hour window.
-You can show up anytime during that hour.
+For rides, this is a 1 hour window and you can show up anytime during that hour.
 Actually, you can usually even be 5 minutes early or 15 minutes late and use your FastPass+.